parveenindia90/java-programming/README.md

 # java-programming
-This repository is to practive important java programming interview questions
+This repository is to practice important java programming interview questions